Paper-based food packaging

 and serviceware: Enhanced performance and reduced environmental footprint

 To be placed on an email list to receive information about the 2015 conference, to inquire about conference promotional or sponsorship opportunities, or with any questions about Focal Point, email us at: email@example.com

 Brand owners generally prefer the natural look and feel of paper- and paperboard-based food packaging and serviceware compared to plastic products.
 Existing favorable environmental characteristics add appeal, and these products have high potential for even greater environmental advantages when it comes to end-of-life management.
-On the other hand, current performance typically is regarded as inferior to plastic.
+On the other hand, current erformance sometimes is regarded as inferior to plastic in certain applications.
 But that is changing as innovative coatings emerge from the laboratory and into the marketplace.
 These new developments may lead to greater market penetration for paper- and paperboard-based products in the food industry.

 This one-day conference will: